Camp Nelson National Monument: Early years

 Camp Nelson may have been the choice for a central Kentucky depot, but it had disadvantages.
 When Union Major General Ambrose Burnside attacked the Cumberland Gap and Knoxville, Tennessee, Camp Nelson's distance from the Gap and Knoxville, combined with lack of railroads and the weather, hampered the Union advance.

 Its drawbacks as a well situated supply depot led General William Tecumseh Sherman to prioritize Camp Nelson to take a major role in training 10,000 black soldiers who volunteered there for the U.S. Colored Troops.
 He advocated this role in response to overall Union commander Ulysses S. Grant who visited Camp Nelson in January 1864.
 Grant had observed the inadequacies in the overland supply routes employed and leaned toward abandoning it entirely.
 Despite Grant's misgivings, Camp Nelson continued supplying major battles in 1864 such as Saltville VA I and Saltville VA II, as well as Atlanta for which the site provided 10,000 horses.

 Recognizing that the Camp Nelson supply depot and the nearby Hickman Bridge were valuable targets for Confederate raider General John Hunt Morgan, Union forces geared up for attacks in July 1863 and June 1864.
-The most serious threat was mid-June 1864 when Brig.
+The most serious threat was mid-June 1864, whereupon Brig.
 General Speed S. Fry called upon volunteers from among civilian employees.
 Six hundred were armed and performed guard duty at the northern fortifications around the clock for 6 days.
 Major C. E. Compton said that due to these civilians, “the depot was saved from capture and destruction.”